CAN FD: CAN Transceiver

 CAN FD can use Transceiver for classical CAN and CAN FD.
-Additionally there are new CAN SiC (Signal improvement Capability) Transceiver with 5 to 8MBit/s data rate.
+Additionally there are new CAN SiC (Signal improvement Capability) Transceiver with 5 to 8 Mbit/s data rate.

 CAN FD in action

 In 2017, CAN FD was predicted to be used in most vehicles by 2019–2020.

 CAN FD supporters

 Some of the companies behind the new standard include STMicroelectronics, Infineon, NXP, Texas Instruments, Kvaser, Daimler and GM.

 CAN FD forms a basic data link layer in some higher Layer protocols like CANopen as CANopen FD and J1939 and supported by different companies with protocol stacks.

 CAN XL

 CAN XL is the 3rd version of the CAN data link layer after classical CAN and CAN FD.
 CAN FD is compatible to CAN XL.